 Boris Johnson ~ The current British Prime Minister ~ born on June 19th 1964, with the Sun and Venus conjunct at 28 degrees Gemini, both conjunct the North Node at 2 degrees 18′ Cancer.
 Boris’ Sun, Venus and North Node are all in the 9th house associated with politics, the Sun signifies leaders and power.
 The Sun and Venus are conjunct Betelgeuse ~ which with the Sun brings “honour and preferment ending in final ruin.” ~ Fixed Stars and Constellations in Astrology, by Vivian E. Robson

-Additionally, Boris Johnson has a Nodal Return (transit north node conjunct natal north node) coming up in April 2020, and in the recent General Election in the UK on December 12th 2019, Boris won an unexpectedly large, landslide victory to retain his position as Prime Minister.
+Additionally, Boris Johnson has a Nodal Return (transit north node conjunct natal north node) coming up in April 2020.
+Update ~ In the recent General Election in the UK on December 12th 2019, Boris won an unexpectedly large, landslide victory to retain his position as Prime Minister.

 Nikola Tesla ~ born on June 28th 1856, with Mars at 18 degrees 56′ Libra conjunct the South Node at 20 degrees 3′ Libra.
 Nikola Tesla inventor and engineer of electrical systems still in use today had the South Node on Spicia associated with success and renown, conjunct Mars who signifies energy.